AngelMendez-0/Linked-Lists/README.md

 # Java Data Structures and Algorithms

 ## Description
-This repository contains implementations of fundamental data structures and algorithms developed in Java.
+This repository contains implementations of  data structures and algorithms developed in Java.
-These projects focus on understanding how data structures work internally and how algorithms can be implemented without relying on built-in libraries.
+These projects focus on understanding how data structures work and how algorithms can be implemented without relying on built-in libraries.

 ## File Descriptions